sivy/monkinetic-2020-content/posts/2001-09-19-packing-up.md

-Slug: packing-up
+date: 2001-09-19
-Date: 2001-09-19
+slug: packing-up
-Title: Packing up
+title: Packing up
-layout: post
+---

-Heard on NPR:<br />
+Heard on NPR:

-INTERVIEWER: &quot;What can we do to satisfy Osama bin Laden?&quot;<p>
+INTERVIEWER: "What can we do to satisfy Osama bin Laden?"

-EXPERT: &quot;Pack up and move to another planet.&quot;</p>
+EXPERT: "Pack up and move to another planet."